Nikolas Webster (he/him/his)

 Hello, and welcome!
 My name is Niko, and I am a Ph.D. candidate in my 6th and final year at the UC Santa Cruz Department of Linguistics.
 I am a theoretical syntactician, with an empirical focus on Korean.
 My primary advisor is Ivy Sichel.

 I have interest in the syntax and semantics of argument structure, verb decomposition, and locality.
-In my independent research, I have worked on or continue to work on: nominalization paradigms and nominal argument structure in Korean, syntactic approaches to morphology, information structure effects on island extraction, presuppositionality and differential case marking, animacy biases in online processing, and the consequences of timing with respect to syntactic vs. post-syntactic head movement operations.
+In my independent research, I have worked on or continue to work on: nominalization paradigms and argument structure in Korean, syntactic approaches to morphology, information structure effects on island extraction, presuppositionality and differential case marking, animacy biases in online processing, and the timing of post-syntactic insertion operations.
 I incorporate both theoretical and experimental approaches in my work.

 저는 한국어를 10년쯤 동안 배워 왔습니다. 앞으로의 꾸준한 연습을 통해서 저의 한국어 능력이 개선되기를 바랍니다. 저의 한국어 문법 실수의 관한 지적과, 실력의 향상을 위한 도움을 감사히 여기고 있습니다.